Kilpinen-group/crispressoWorkflow2/README.md

     - afterHDR: expected sequence after HDR (*-e* in crispresso)
     - gRNA: sgRNA sequence (passed as flexiguide to crispresso, *-fg*)
     - For more details go to [crispresso2 repository](https://github.com/pinellolab/CRISPResso2)
-    - To avoid any error, you can simply copy the [example plate annotation file](https://github.com/Kilpinen-group/crispressoWorkflow2/blob/main/example/plateAnnotCrispresso.tsv)
+    - To avoid any error, you can simply copy the [example plate annotation file](https://github.com/Kilpinen-group/crispressoWorkflow2/blob/main/example/plateAnnotCrispresso.tsv), and then modify it

 - config file (*config.json*).
 You can edit the one which is in the workflow directory
     Parameters: